-For nondisabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2014 (base year 2014).
+For nondisabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2014 (base year 2012).
 IMRF specific rates were developed from the RP-2014 Blue Collar Health Annuitant Mortality Table with adjustments to match current IMRF experience.
-For disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2014 (base year 2014).
+For disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2014 (base year 2012).
 IMRF specific rates were developed from the RP-2014 Disabled Retirees Mortality Table applying the same adjustment that were applied for nondisabled lives.
-For active members, an IMRF specific mortality table was used with fully generational projection scale MP-2014 (base year 2014).
-IMRF specific rates were developed from the RP-2014 Disabled Retirees Mortality Table applying the same adjustment that were applied for nondisabled lives.
-For active members, an IMRF specific mortality table was used with fully generational projection scale MP-2014 (base year 2014).
-IMRF specific rates were developed from the RP-2014 Disabled with fully generational projection scale MP-2014 (base year 2014).
-IMRF specific rates were developed from the RP-2014 (base year 2014).
-IMRF specific rates were developed from the RP-2014 (base year 2014).
+For active members, an IMRF specific mortality table was used with fully generational projection scale MP-2014 (base year 2012).
 IMRF specific rates were developed from the RP-2014 Employee Mortality Table with adjustments to match current IMRF experience.